 At around 150,000kms, (and sometimes a lot earlier if a vehicle does a lot of short trips), the detrimental effects of poorly engineered emission systems can lead to expensive repairs and maintenance – cracked heads, cracked and worn pistons, blown out head gaskets, a lot of labour time, chemicals and parts are consumed in the process of restoring good health to these engines.

-If you wish to discuss these options or seek further advice, please contact myself or one of the experienced team at GO 4×4
+If you wish to discuss these options or seek further advice, Please contact our experienced team at GO 4×4.